ASH20061974/WW-Analysis/README.md

    - Experiment with different combinations of cuts to study their effect on event selection.

 4. **Generate plots and distributions**
-   - Visualize variables such as transverse momentum, invariant mass, and missing energy.
    - Compare distributions before and after applying selection cuts to evaluate the effectiveness of the analysis.

 ## Conclusion